tonypilz/Signal-Slot-Notify/README.md

 # Limitations
  - Currently up to 4 function arguments are supported.
 If more are required one can use structs or extend the header file to support more.
- - Default arguments of slots cannot be used.
-To make use of them separate functions (with and without arguments) must be used.
+ - Default function-arguments of slots cannot be used so separate functions (with and without arguments) must be provided.

 # Comparison to Oberserver-Pattern